Force over Distance: Chapter 14

 As a mission objective, “help” was pretty vague.

-In this scenario, “help” definitely meant keeping an eye on the scientist to make sure he wasn’t tearing open his goddamned feet to hold his ground against a ravenous starship.
+In this scenario, “help” meant keeping an eye on the scientist to make sure he wasn’t tearing open his goddamned feet to hold his ground against a ravenous starship.
 “Help” also meant doing what he could to encourage their damaged link to heal, or at least not stressing it further.
-“Help” probably meant figuring out what’d happened between Telford and Rush, ideally in a way that didn’t irreparably piss the scientist off.
+“Help” probably included figuring out what’d happened between Telford and Rush, ideally in a way that didn’t irreparably piss the scientist off.

 With that little insight in mind, Young found a chair, dropped into it, pulled up the sleeve of Rush’s jacket, closed his hand solidly around the scientist’s forearm, and brought their thoughts as close as possible.